 Figure 3.
 Loosely coupled interworking reference model between 5G core network and WLAN

-Interworking with WLAN has been an essential feature in LTE-based cellular system in 3GPP.
-Both RAN level interworking and CN level interworking mechanisms has been specified in 3GPP [3-4].
-In 5G stage, WLAN access has been considered as a non-3GPP RAT (Radio Access Technologies) which can be connected to 5G Core Network (CN) via N3IWF (Non-3GPP Interworking Function) or TNGF (Trusted Non-3GPP Gateway Function) depending on whether the non-3GPP access is trusted or non-trusted [8].
+Interworking with WLAN has been an essential feature in the 3GPP LTE-based (4G) cellular systems.
+3GPP has specified [2-4] both RAN level interworking and CN level interworking mechanisms.
+When defining radio assess to the 5G Core Network, 3GPP has allowed WLAN access as a non-3GPP RAT (Radio Access Technologies) that can be connected to 5G Core Network (CN) via the N3IWF (Non-3GPP Interworking Function) or the TNGF (Trusted Non-3GPP Gateway Function) depending on whether the WLAN is trusted or non-trusted [8].

 For trusted non-3GPP access, the user plane protocol stack is as follows: